ICE lifted its ban on family visits, but relatives still struggle to see loved ones

 For Hernandez, his felony conviction falls under a category of crimes that can subject even green card holders to automatic deportation, according to his lawyer.

 As of Nov.
-14, 52 out of 113 ICE sites were listed as yellow or red status, meaning their COVID response includes temporarily restricting in-person visits.
+14, 52 out of 113 ICE sites were listed as yellow or red status, meaning their COVID-19 response includes temporarily restricting in-person visits.

 An ICE spokesperson told NPR that health protocols are based on several factors, including the number of quarantine units, medical isolation rates, hospitalizations and the Centers for Disease Control and Prevention COVID-19 community risk standards.